mainaGioia/Home4Students/README.md

 ### Requirements

+- Landing page with info about the dorm
+  - Where is it
+  - map with points of interest (uni - pharmacy - supermarkets - ATM - book shops etc)
 - My room
   - what to find in every room
   - how do the keys/lock work - what to do in case you get locked out